chemprop/chemprop/README.md

 ## Results

 We compared our model against MolNet by Wu et al. on all of the MolNet datasets for which we could reproduce their splits (all but Bace, Toxcast, and qm7).
-When there was only one fold provided, we ran our model multiple times and reported average performance.
+When there was only one fold provided (scaffold split for BBBP and HIV), we ran our model multiple times and reported average performance.
 In each case we optimize hyperparameters on separate folds, use rdkit_2d_normalized features when useful, and compare to the best-performing model in MolNet as reported by Wu et al. We did not ensemble our model in these results.

 Results on classification datasets (AUC score, the higher the better)